emqx/cloud-docs/en_US/faq/normal_b.md

 ### Steps

-1. Let's assume you have the top-level domain abc.com and want to access the MQTT service as mqtt.abc.com, and your deployment on EMQX Cloud has a connection address of xxx.emqx.cloud.
+1. Let's assume you have the top-level domain abc.com and want to access the MQTT service as mqtt.abc.com, and your deployment on EMQX Platform has a connection address of xxx.emqx.cloud.

 2. Point the CNAME record from mqtt.abc.com to xxx.emqx.cloud in your domain settings panel.